VincentTam/vincenttam.github.io/source/_posts/2016-04-04-oneline-perl.markdown

     - `--pretty=format:` display nothing
     - `format` vs `tformat`: `t` stands for "terminator" (a.k.a.
 EOL)

     Each of each flags seems to be useless.
-Nevertheless, it helps extract the edited files in a particular commit.
+Nevertheless, *when combined together*, they help extract the edited files in a particular commit.

 3. Posting long commands in a blog entry